Richard Bond Cocks, his four wives, and daughter by Eliza Leah - my great grandparents

 By profession he was a clerk of works for most of the time, but was also at various times a Store keeper in a Coal pit, a general carrier, a horse keeper, a Carm Lurryman - apparently some sort of cart driver, an contractor’s foreman and an asylum attendant.

 Richard entered a number of partnerships.
 The London Gazette carried a notice dated 31st December 1879, of the end of a partnership of RBC with Joseph Thomas Bowker as General Carriers based at Dukinfield.
 A second partnership was dissolved on 10th Jan 1881, the firm, trading as R B Cocks, with RBC, George Cocks and James Beaumaris Cocks.
 RBC evidently quit this partnership, which was henceforth known as George Cocks and Co.
 Another notice dated 5th December 1885 was when John Alcock was leaving the partnership of John Alcock, RBC and James Smith, trading as John Alcock and Co. in Ashton as Contractors.
 The firm was subsequently knows as Cocks and Smith at Ashton-under-Lyne.
 Another notice dated 23.11.1886 saw RBC himself leave this partnership.
-Finally he retires from the Stockport Welding Company, Toll Bar Street, Middle Hillgate, Stockport from 20th Feb 1922, leaving the other partners Richard and William Matthew Winterbottom, to continue the business.
+Finally he retired from the Stockport Welding Company, Toll Bar Street, Middle Hillgate, Stockport from 20th Feb 1922, leaving the other partners Richard and William Matthew Winterbottom, to continue the business.

 Eliza Cocks née Leah